 How Do BOVs Affect Your Car?

-OEM systems on the other hand, are often very quiet and take a keen ear to hear it working.
+On the other hand, OEM systems are often very quiet and take a keen ear to hear it working.

 A blow-off valve’s purpose is to help the turbo system be more efficient and provide a smoother rider.
 You’ll find that’s the case because BOVs are naturally the next step if a driver fitted a turbocharger.